junxit/us-congress-bills-115/metadata.md

 - 2018-04-27 — Placed on the Union Calendar, Calendar No. 507.
 - 2018-04-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-659.
 - 2018-04-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-659.
+- 2018-05-07 — Rules Committee Resolution H. Res.
+872 Reported to House.
+Rule provides for consideration of H.R.
+5645, H.R.
+2152 and S.J.
+Res.
+57. Rule provides for consideration of H.R.
+5645 under a structured rule, with one motion to recommit with or without instructions.
+Rule provides for consideration of H.R.
+2152 under a closed rule, with one motion to recommit with or without instructions.
+Rule also provides for consideration of S.J.
+Res.
+57 under a closed rule with one motion to commit.
+- 2018-05-09 — Considered as unfinished business. (consideration: CR H3864-3865)
+- 2018-05-09 — Considered under the provisions of rule H. Res.
+872. (consideration:  CR H3857-3864; text of amendment in the nature of a substitute: CR H3857-3858)
+- 2018-05-09 — DEBATE - The House proceeded with one hour of debate on H.R.
+2152.
+- 2018-05-09 — House amendment offered
+- 2018-05-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-09 — On passage Passed by the Yeas and Nays: 221 - 197 (Roll no. 175).
+- 2018-05-09 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+2152, the Chair put the question on passage and by voice vote announced that the ayes had prevailed.
+Mr. Goodlatte demanded the yeas and nays, and the Chair postponed further proceedings on the question of passage until later in the legislative day.
+- 2018-05-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 221 - 197 (Roll no. 175).
+- 2018-05-09 — Rule provides for consideration of H.R.
+5645, H.R.
+2152 and S.J.
+Res.
+57. Rule provides for consideration of H.R.
+5645 under a structured rule, with one motion to recommit with or without instructions.
+Rule provides for consideration of H.R.
+2152 under a closed rule, with one motion to recommit with or without instructions.
+Rule also provides for consideration of S.J.
+Res.
+57 under a closed rule with one motion to commit.
+- 2018-05-09 — The previous question was ordered pursuant to the rule.